romualdk/node-csv-mbank/README.md

 # node-csv-mbank
-Get CSV options for mBank transactions CSV file.
+Get CSV options for mBank transactions file.

 * decode, from Windows-1250 to UTF-8
 * options, from UTF-8 encoded data